Toble007/COVID-19_CS_5010_Project/Final Report.md

 Our testing at this stage was fairly limited in scope, considering the extensive clean-up we performed, but was supplemented by testing in the modeling stage--this feedback helped implement changes as needed.
 The unit testing here is as follows:

 1) Are there duplicate case weeks for a given country?
+We did not use an actual unit test for this, but used the following in console.
+It should return 0 for our final dataset: new_cases_df.duplicated(subset=['location','Case Week'])
 2) Are there no null values in columns that should have been back-filled?
+We created a function to test this as needed: def na_counter(df, col): return df[df[col].isna()].count()
-3) Do the number of countries represented match our expectations?
+4) Do the number of countries represented match our expectations?
+We used unit testing for this.

 After multiple rounds of testing, the datasets we produced were able to meet our expectations.